devopsacademyau/academy/classes/01class/exercises/c01-git02/feernandobraga/README.md

 1. Is it possible to see the inner commit of squashed commit with `git rebase`?

 ```
-If you are trying to see the local commits, then yes.
-You could use git reflog to retrieve information about commits (and basically all the movements of the HEAD) for your device.
+Yes, you could use git reflog to retrieve information about commits (and basically all the movements of the HEAD).

 ```